Arzu Formánek, BSc in Mathematics, MA in Philosophy

 • PhD Candidate at University of Vienna

-Philosophy of Technology and Science | Philosophy of Engineering Human-Machine Interaction | Robot Ethics | Cognitive Science | Social Interaction and Cognition | Interactivism | Automation and Industrial Design Models and Knowledge in Engineering Intelligence.
+Philosophy of Technology and Science | Philosophy of Engineering Human-Robot Interaction | Robot Ethics | Cognitive Science | Social Interaction and Cognition | Interactivism and Affordances | Automation and Industrial Design Models and Concepts in Engineering Intelligence.

-PhD within FoNTI-Project
+PhD within FoNTI-PROJECT

 Supervisors: Mark Coeckelbergh, Mark Bickhard